 There are some disadvantages too.
 With a binary model, your income isn’t based on the performance of your team as a whole.
 Instead, it is connected to how the two legs perform compared to one another.

-You are only paid ‘team earnings' based on whichever leg does not perform as well.
+You are only paid ‘team earnings’ based on whichever leg does not perform as well.
 This seems very unnatural to me.
-In an ideal world, we would be compensated for total sales of the team, not based on some arbitrary rule designed to make growing our business difficult.
+In an ideal world, we would be compensated for the total sales of the team, not based on some arbitrary rule designed to make growing our business difficult.

 This approach to earning creates an odd situation.
 If one of your team dramatically outperforms the other, you could end up with a relatively high number of sales, but low income.

 One final area to mention is that Market America tends to use some odd and hyped up phrasing.
 One example is their shopping annuity idea, which is described like this:

 When you get down to it, Market America is actually talking about the time that people save and changes to their shopping habits.
 This has nothing at all to do with the concept of annuity, yet Market America seems to be in love with the phrase.